srvk/DiViMe/docs/source/install.md

 Congratulations, everything is OK!

-This is the simple test with a few short files.
-If you would like to run a test for use with daylong recordings, please run $ vagrant ssh -c "launcher/test-daylong.sh".
-Note that this will download a very large recording.
 ```

 ## Common installation errors and fixes

-- For LDC SAD, you may get an error "LDC SAD failed because the code for LDC SAD is missing.
+- For ldcSad, you may get an error "ldcSad failed because the code for ldcSad is missing.
 This is normal, as we are still awaiting the official release!"
 There is no fix for this.
-Unfortunately, we need to wait for the official release before we can include LDC SAD.
-This error means that you cannot use LDC SAD, but you can use any other SAD/VAD.
+Unfortunately, we need to wait for the official release before we can include ldcSad.
+This error means that you cannot use ldcSad, but you can use any other SAD/VAD.
 (For example, noisemesSad.)
-- For LDC SAD, Noisemes, and DiarTK, you may get an error "failed the test because a dependency was missing.
+- For ldcSad, noisemesSad, and diartkDiar, you may get an error "failed the test because a dependency was missing.
 Please re-read the README for DiViMe installation, Step number 4 (HTK installation)."
 This means that your HTK installation was not successful.
-The easiest way to fix it is to install HTK (again).
+Please re-download the

 If something  else fails, please open an issue [here](https://github.com/srvk/DiViMe/issues).
 Please paste the complete output there, so we can better provide you with a solution.

 ## Updating DiViMe

-If there is a new version of DiViMe, you'll need to perform the following 3 steps from within the DiViME folder on your terminal:
+If there is a new version of DiViMe, you will need to perform the following 3 steps from within the DiViME folder on your terminal:

 ```